igorindev/UnityTools/Packages/com.lamou.meshpivotupdater/README.md

 ## Quick Start

 Edit any mesh pivot by right-clicking the Mesh > Edit Mesh Pivot..., then the Mesh editor stage will open allowing changing the pivot.
-Also, you can select the mesh, and click on Edit Pivot in the inspector.

 ## Options